-Selected for the 1982 Venice Film Festival.
-That year, the Golden Lion for best film went to 'Wim Wender''s The State of Things much to the disgust of Marcel Carné.
-He withdrew from President of the Jury after releasing the following statement, "I would love to make a personal statement.
+The film was selected to screen in competition at the Venice Film Festival in 1982.
+That year, the Golden Lion for Best Film went to Wim Wenders'The State of Things (1982).
+This was much to the disapproval of French director Marcel Carné who withdrew as President of the Jury after releasing the following statement: "I would love to make a personal statement.
 While being President of the Jury, I would love to express my disappointment in not having been able to convince my colleagues to place R.W.
-Fassbinder's "Querelle" among the winners.
-As a matter of fact, I've found myself alone in defending the Movie.
+Fassbinder's 'Querelle' among the winners.
+As a matter of fact, I've found myself alone in defending the movie.
 Nevertheless, I keep on thinking that, although controversial, R.W.
-Fassbinder final movie, want it or not, love it or hate it, will one day find its place in the history of cinema."
-The statement appears at the beginning of Querelle videotapes and DVDs in Italy.
+Fassbinder's final movie, want it or not, love it or hate it, will one day find its place in the history of cinema".
+The statement appears as an introductory prologue at the beginning of the film on DVDs and video-cassettes in Italy.
 See more »

 17 of 32 people found this review helpful.